-The HPS report summarizes key information for each of the recommended actions and identifies steps needed for implementation.
-The summary of each housing action includes the following information:
+The HPS report summarizes key information for each of the recommended strategies and identifies steps needed for implementation.
+The summary of each housing strategy includes the following information:

-Description What is the action?
-How can the action work to address identified housing needs in West Linn?
+Description What is the strategy?
+How can the strategy work to address identified housing needs in West Linn?
 What are potential outcomes?
-Opportunities, What potential options, funding needs, challenges, etc. are applicable to the Constraints, or action?
+Considerations What potential options, funding needs, challenges, etc. are applicable to the strategy?
 Are there potential trade-offs or negative externalities to consider?
-How Negative feasible is this action, given other considerations?
-Externalities Anticipated What is the anticipated impact of the action?
-The following types of impacts are Impact considered:
+How feasible is this strategy, given other considerations?
+Anticipated Impact What is the anticipated impact of the strategy?
+The following types of impacts are considered:

-- considered:

-- Housing need addressed Housing need identified in the HCA that is addressed by the action

-- Populations served by the action

-- Income levels addressed by the action
+- Housing need addressed Housing need identified in the HCA that is addressed by the strategy - Populations served by the strategy - Income levels addressed by the strategy - Benefits and burdens that priority populations may receive from the strategy.
+Priority populations include low-income households, people of color, people with disabilities, seniors, and other state or federal protected classes.

-- Benefits and burdens that priority populations may receive from the action.
-Priority populations include low-income households, people of color, people with disabilities, seniors, and other state or federal protected classes. - Housing tenure (either owner or renter) - Magnitude of the action for producing new housing: - o Low impact: The action is unlikely to meet the relevant housing need.
-A low impact action does not mean an action is unimportant.
-Some actions are necessary but not sufficient to produce new housing. - Moderate impact: The action either may have a moderate impact on meeting the relevant housing need or be designed to target that need. - High impact: The action is intended to directly benefit a certain housing need and is likely to be most effective at meeting that need relative to other actions.
+- Housing tenure (either owner or renter) - Magnitude of the action for producing new housing: - Low impact: The strategy is unlikely to meet the relevant housing need.
+A low impact strategy does not mean an action is unimportant.
+Some actions are necessary but not sufficient to produce new housing. - o Moderate impact: The strategy either may have a moderate impact on meeting the relevant housing need or be designed to target that need. - High impact: The strategy is intended to directly benefit a certain housing need and is likely to be most effective at meeting that need relative to other strategies.

-Implementation: When does the City expect the action to be adopted and implemented over the six (6) year planning period?
-For this draft, actions are identified as Near Term (1-3 years), Medium Term (within 3-5 years), and Longer Term (>5 years) actions.
-The final HPS will include a more detailed timeline that includes more targeted timeframes for adoption (if applicable) and implementation for each action.
+Time Frame Implementation: When does the City expect the action to be adopted and implemented over the six (6) year planning period?
+For this draft, strategies are identified as Near Term (1-3 years), Medium Term (within 3-5 years), and Longer Term (>5 years) actions.
+The final HPS will include a more detailed timeline that includes more targeted timeframes for adoption (if applicable) and implementation for each strategy.